 In March 2023, Monash University published their report, 'Young people's experiences of identity abuse in the context of family violence: A Victorian study'.
 The report provides analysis of Victorian responses received to Monash University's national survey on children and young people's family violence experiences, use of violence, service, and support needs.
-The report builds on the I Believe You report published by Monash University in February 2023, and supports further understanding of the voice and experience of children and young people experiencing family violence.
+The report builds on the I Believe You report published by Monash University in February 2023 and supports further understanding of the voice and experience of children and young people experiencing family violence.

-The findings from each report are directly informing the development of practice guidance and tools by incorporating young people's experience of barriers to help seeking and service engagement, and experience of family violence that targets the young person's identity and/or culture.
+The findings from each report will directly inform the practice guidance and tools by incorporating young people's experience of barriers to help seeking and service engagement, and experience of family violence that targets the young person's identity and/or culture.
+FSV continues to meet monthly with youth advocates involved in the I Believe You research to ensure the voices of children and young people are centred in the Practice Guides and tools.